 I finally realized that one thing I can do is to write, and thus: this post.
 Now that I’ve faced the words in stark black against the white screen, my breathing has evened out, and I’m not feeling quite so shocked and bewildered.
 It’s real.
 It has to be real, I wrote it down.
 This is really a thing that happened today.

 My friend is gone.

 I thought we’d have more time.

 There’s never enough time.

 There’s a line from a series by Seanan McGuire that I’m particularly fond of.
 When someone dies, it’s formally announced, as part of a lovely speech, as “they have stopped their dancing”.
 I think that sentiment is very appropriate here.
-My friend may not have literally danced much if at all, but her entire life was one great colorful chaotic dance.
+My friend was (literally, if not frequently enough) a dancer.
+Her entire life was one great colorful chaotic dance.